pabitrabarua123/test2/README.md

 # Files

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible
 ![enter image description here](https://lh3.googleusercontent.com/toZZtKUg2kJYVPAZsXP_4mXspjp4r8wAstfNr8IUh8_RZ__jGuPJUQnDT5-tcFUBQ2NHyfRaonA)